arepaFlipper/PointOfSale/README.md

 ## Additional technical requirements
 The system must work on cloud

+# Notes
+  * Speacial thanks to Platzi and its mentors for providing us the acknoledge to make this Web.

 # Don't forget to give us feedback, anyone will be welcomed :)